By Erin Whitehead, Marine Spouse

 Just live in a van down by the river

-In fact, military life, and the frequent PCS moves that often come along with this life, can teach us valuable lessons about how we prioritize the “stuff” in our lives.
-So no matter how you choose to deal with the process of unpacking, getting it all done at once or taking your time, we can probably all agree on one thing: The most important “stuff” isn’t stuff at all.
+In fact, military life, and the frequent military moves that often come along with this life, can teach us valuable lessons about how we prioritize the “stuff” in our lives.
+So, no matter how you choose to deal with the process of unpacking, getting it all done at once or taking your time, we can probably all agree on one thing: The most important “stuff” isn’t stuff at all.
 It ends up being the actual PEOPLE who we share our white walls with, instead of the possessions we try and make fit into whatever space we find ourselves living in until the next set of orders are issued.

-Author: Erin Whitehead recently made her final PCS move to Florida where she is enjoying the beautiful beaches, sweet tea, and southern football rivalries, now that her husband has officially retired from the Marine Corps.
+Erin Whitehead recently made her final move to Florida where she is enjoying the beautiful beaches, sweet tea, and southern football rivalries, now that her husband has officially retired from the Marine Corps.